Jacob-Griffin/TelephonePictionaryStencilVue/AddingATheme.md

 There are a few metadata properties you can add as comments too:

-`/* @default-name: "My Theme" */` is primarily used for the UI of the theme selector `/* @extends: "other-theme" */` is used to build themes on top of other themes.
+`/* @display-name: "My Theme" */` is primarily used for the UI of the theme selector `/* @extends: "other-theme" */` is used to build themes on top of other themes.
 When extends is not set, it defaults to whatever the default theme is (Currently "light")

 ## Example